paolobeta71/nginx-ingress-controller-njs/README.md

 The solution requires a valid NGINX Plus Ingress Controller license and is not intended to work using the OSS version.
 To pull the NGINX Plus Ingress Controller image please consider the following article: https://docs.nginx.com/nginx-ingress-controller/installation/pulling-ingress-controller-image/

+The solution is meant for deploying NIC on a specific namespace/project, where also the backend-db will run.